top of page

 The slowdown, to no one's surprise or misfortune, was exceptional but short lived, as Apollo jerked the steering wheel once again.
 “Charlotte, fuck that sad shit, we’re gonna turn the fuck up," he erupted as the bass trounced in behind, cueing the rest of the band in for “Kamikaze.”
 "Fuck that bitch, I hate his ass!"
 Apollo's expert showmanship commanded the audiences attention from that moment forward.
 He paced back and forth across the stage, dancing from end to end as the fans with enough leg room at the barricade swayed and leaned with him, mimicking a field of sunflowers in July.
 They matched every ounce of energy he spewed out at them, soaking alongside him in the neon red and blue lights of "Tamagotchi."
 He hit a final-- and I could not make this up if I tried-- he hit the stanky leg on the last beat of the song, before the lights dropped again.

 “We’re bringing it back to that sad shit, baby," Apollo smugly and triumphantly announced as the intro for "Dispose of Me."
 "This is a show, fuck you mean?”
 And put on a show they did, Apollo's guitarist, Oscar Santander, took a minute long solo during "Dispose of Me," per Apollo's request (“Turn him the fuck up, he's gonna play the best he’s every played right now"), Apollo was drowned out by his own fans during "Evergreen," singing along so intently that it made him smile the hardest he'd smiled all show, forcing him to turn away quickly before the the camera crew caught him cheesing on the stage screen.
 “I’m feeling stupid as fuck, y'all,” he giggled.
 “We got one more song for you guys.”
 His dancers tiptoed in to join him for "Glow," the "last" song of the set, lining the far edge of the stage, just as they'd entered almost two hours earlier.
-The stagehands began flying shredding sections of Apollo's shirt from earlier in the show through the stage fans, falling gracefully over the barricaded members of the audience.
-As the final chords rang out, Apollo stood motionless at the edge of the stage as each dancer caressed his shoulder and retook their place behind him in the fog.
+The stagehands began flying shredded sections of Apollo's shirt from earlier in the show through the stage fans, falling gracefully over the barricaded members of the audience.
+As the final chords rang out, Apollo stood motionless at the edge of the stage while each dancer caressed his shoulder and retook their place behind him in the fog.
 The last dancer crept up to him him, handing him a torn section of fabric.
 Apollo raised it into the air timidly and carefully as the music swelled one final time, releasing it at the last second as the lights extinguished themselves.

 The audience bopped and fist-pumped violently, left alone in the darkness and sweltering heat by Apollo and his band, demanding one more song in unison.
 “Sounds like y’all wanna go home, I don’t know,” Apollo joked over the intercom before reemerging from backstage.
 “Y’all fucking with me?
 Who's got their shades?”
 Apollo requests via Instagram story that his fans bring a pair sunglasses for the closing number, a request that has quickly become a sacred tradition at Omar Apollo shows.
 This show, there were multiple pairs to go around, evidenced by the slew of sunglasses fans brought as gifts.
 One pair in particular caught his eye, a chrome, goggly style set, bejeweled to high hell, which Apollo accepted all too eagerly, “I can’t see shit in these, you want me to fall off the stage?”
 Laughing and clearly still bursting with energy, he counted in the encore for evening, "Go Away," now blinded by his fashionably impractical new eyewear.